opentracing/opentracing.io/spec.md

 ### Baggage

-**Baggage** is a set of key:value pairs stored in a SpanContext and propagated _in-band_ to all child Spans and their SpanContexts: in this way, the "Baggage" travels with the trace, hence the name.
+**Baggage** is a set of key:value pairs stored in a Span (and its SpanContext) and propagated _in-band_ to all child Spans and their SpanContexts: in this way, the "Baggage" travels with the trace, hence the name.
 Given a full-stack OpenTracing integration, Baggage enables powerful functionality by transparently propagating arbitrary application data: for example, an end-user id may be added as a Baggage item in a mobile app, propagate (via the distributed tracing machinery) into the depths of a storage system, and recovered at the bottom of the stack to identify a particularly expensive SQL query.

 Baggage comes with powerful _costs_ as well; since the Baggage is propagated in-band, if it is too large or the items too numerous it may decrease system throughput or increase RPC latencies.